The history of WRT

 The 1970s saw this approach implemented in numerous projects, including the Amelia Island Master Plan, the New Orleans Growth Management Plan, and The Woodlands in Texas, all of which continue to have significant impact on their respective cities and sites.
 The 1980s were bookended by major projects including the US Capitol Master Plan and the construction of Camden Yards in Baltimore, both of which sparked downtown reinvestment and served as catalysts for the urban renaissance to follow.

 Today the firm, with offices in Philadelphia and San Francisco, seeks to initiate, understand, and execute projects that create simple and effective solutions for complex problems across all scales.
-We embrace our roots of 54 years, and continue the legacy of design that has flowed through the firm for the past five decades.
+We embrace our roots and continue the legacy of design that has flowed through the firm for the past five decades.

 the plan for the valleys and richmond canal redevelopment.